fluid-dev/hexo-fluid-docs/docs/en/guide/README.md

   enable: false
 ```

-You can change the style of code, in **theme config**
+You can change the highlight style of code, in **theme config**

 ```yaml
 highlight:
   theme: tomorrow-night-eighties
 ```

-Fuild has 4 styles of code.
+Fluid has 4 highlight styles.

 - github-v2
 - tomorrow